 Office Communications Server is based on industry standards with client and server Application Programming Interfaces (APIs) that enable innovative applications and customized solutions using presence and other real-time capabilities.
 The architecture of Office Communications Server uses the industry-standard protocols Session Initiation Protocol (SIP) and SIP for Instant Messaging and Presence Leveraging Extensions (SIMPLE), and includes a rich set of APIs.
 Because SIP and SIMPLE are industry standard protocols, a developer can create presence, IM, audio, video and data collaboration, conferencing, and telephony solutions, or even integrate presence and real time capabilities into your existing applications.

-Office Communications Server is powered by Microsoft Windows Server and takes advantage of powerful Windows technologies such as Active Directory, Microsoft SQL Server, Microsoft Operations Manager, and Microsoft Management Console.
-Progent's Microsoft-certified experts can provide professional consulting services for all these areas and can assist you in deploying and integrating Office Communications Server so as to maximize the business value of this IM platform.
-Progent can also help you migrate from Microsoft Live Communications Server 2005 to Microsoft Office Communications Server 2007 or to plan and carry out a cost-effective Microsoft Lync Server 2010 upgrade.
+Office Communications Server is powered by Microsoft Windows Server and takes advantage of powerful Windows technologies such as Active Directory, Microsoft SQL Server, System Center Operations Manager (SCOM), and Microsoft Management Console.
+Progent's Microsoft-certified experts can provide professional consulting services for all these areas and can assist you in managing and maintaining Office Communications Server 2007 so as to maximize the business value of this IM platform.
+Progent can also help you to plan and carry out a cost-effective Microsoft Skype for Business migration.

 Progent can show you how Office Communications Server works with the Microsoft Office System so that Outlook, Excel, and Word users, as well as users of portals such as Microsoft Office SharePoint Services, can benefit from IM and presence awareness.
 Progent can also assist you to add fault-tolerant functionality such as clustering and failover to your IM environment so that users stay productive.
 Progent's CISM, CISA and CISSP certified security professionals can show you how to incorporate Microsoft Office Communications Server into your enterprise security plan.

-For small businesses throughout the U.S., Progent's Microsoft-authorized consultants can provide network help and IT consulting support for the whole array of Microsoft .NET Enterprise Servers, Windows 2012 Server, Microsoft Windows 2008 R2 Server, and Microsoft Windows Server 2003.
-Progent's planning, installation, update, and support capabilities include network design, deployment, and administration outsourcing for
+For small companies anywhere in the United States, Progent's Microsoft-certified consultants offer network assistance and IT consulting support for the whole array of Microsoft .NET servers, Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
+Progent's planning, installation, optimization, and consulting capabilities cover network architecture, deployment, and management help for

 IT support and system repair,